-We are a clinical-stage oncology-focused company applying our proprietary dynamic tumor targeting platform to develop differentiated therapies.
-Our nanoparticle-drug conjugate product candidates consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
-We believe these nanoparticle-drug conjugates dynamically target tumors by exploiting the leakiness of new blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.
+We are a clinical-stage, oncology-focused company applying our proprietary Dynamic Tumor TargetingTM Platform to develop differentiated therapies.
+This platform utilizes nanoparticle-drug conjugates, or NDCs, which consist of proprietary polymers that are covalently linked to anti-cancer therapeutics, or payloads.
+We believe these NDCs dynamically target tumors by exploiting the leakiness of immature blood vessels in tumors as an entry portal into tumor tissue, followed by active uptake into tumor cells and the sustained release of the anti-cancer payload inside the tumor cells.
+We believe that our NDCs are differentiated from other nanoparticle technologies by our linker technology and expertise, which enable preferential delivery of our anti-cancer payloads.